 Supernatural Studies (print ISSN 2470-203X; online ISSN 2325-4866) invites submissions addressing representations of the supernatural in any type of cultural artifact, including but not limited to literature, art, film, television, and video games.

-Issues are first published in print, followed after 30 days by open-access electronic publication under a Creative Commons BY-NC license.
+Issues are published in print and by open-access electronic publication under a Creative Commons BY-NC license.
 All contributors will receive one free print copy of the issue in which their work appears.
 Additional copies may be purchased by contacting the editorial staff.

 Reviews should be 700 to 1,000 words.
 Prospective reviewers may email reviews to be considered to email@example.com as an attached Microsoft Word file.
 International submissions should adhere to the conventions of U.S. English spelling, usage, and punctuation.